-The CCF generated a profit of \$64,195 (2018: loss of \$122,526).
-In 2019, CCF's revenue grew by \$413,716 primarily due to the increase in National levies and sponsorships.
-The net assets of CCF grew this year to \$443,028.
-At reporting date, CCF has a working capital surplus of \$437,905 and can pay its debts when they fall due.
+The CCF generated a profit of \$154,192 (2019: profit of \$64,195).
+In 2020, CCF's revenue grew by \$353,416 primarily due to a full year of rental income on investment properties.
+The net assets of CCF grew this year to \$597,220.
+At reporting date, CCF has a working capital surplus of \$562,522 and can pay its debts when they fall due.

-CCF continued to service its Branches until they were disbanded at 31 December 2018, and replaced by state-based companies (which it now services).
+CCF continues to service state-based CCF Not For Profit companies.
 CCF also services the general public in all facets of the civil construction industry including: ongoing industrial relations advice, advocacy at a Federal level, training and certification to the wider industry.